parttimenerd/local-android-ai/README.md

-# K3s Phone Server - Android AI App
+# AI Phone Server

-Android application with MediaPipe AI inference, object detection, and device sensors for K3s cluster integration.
+A simple Android app that serves local AI models via an AI with MediaPipe AI inference, object detection, and device sensors for easy integration with an Android terminal.

+**This is highly experimental, so use it with care and I'm not an Android Developer, so, full disclosure, Google Gemini helped with the UI part.**

 ## Features